shivero/recursive-mono-nerd-font/README.md

 ## Installation
 1. Clone repository (get .ttf files)
-2. Install font on your system
+2. Install font on your system, it will be available as `RecMonoLinear Nerd Font`

 Windows Terminal screenshot
 ![windows terminal image windows subsystem for linux](windows-terminal.png "Windows Terminal")